a1600795/Trust2BlockChain/h6 Iceberg.md

 ### c) In your own words, how does anonymity work in TOR? (e.g. how does it use: public keys, encryption, what algorithms?
 This subtask does not require tests with a computer.)
+Reference: Wherry, J., 2023.
+What is Tor and how does it work?
+Link: https://cybernews.com/privacy/what-is-tor-and-how-does-it-work/

 Tor what is also known as the onion router is anonymous as long the user is surfing inside Tor.
 This means that the user has to use only .onion domains.
 These domains are going through the onion router.
 Onion router is connecting through multiple random relay servers.
 All the requests are encrypted between the relays and the current relay server only knows the previous relay and the next, but not the whole connection chain.
 This is where the anonymity of Tor is based.
 When connecting to website outside .onion domains the traffic from the exit node to destination is unencrypted, so it is possible to monitor all the traffic from the exit nodes to normal internet.
 The term dark web is referring to .onion domains

 ### d) What kind of the threat models could TOR fit?
 (This subtask does not require tests with a computer.)